 The BareBones analysis gives you a simple, rough-but-ready estimate of the NPV of the project for comparison with competing projects.
 It also allows you to make your financial assumptions explicit.
 Nothing more accurate than a BareBones NPV is really needed for uncertain investments, since you know many – if not most — of your metrics are wrong before you even start calculating them.

 If someone suggests that the project may take longer to get to steady state, or that competition may enter sooner, or that fixed costs may be higher, or any other of the nit-picky questions you may get at a presentation, you have an easy response.
 You can challenge nit-pickers to say what their number is, enter it into the BareBones estimator, and – bang – in seconds, you have the revised NPV.

 Download the calculator

-To download the BareBones NPV calculator, visit this page on the Valize web site:
+To download the BareBones NPV calculator for free, visit this page on the Valize web site.

 This will take you to a “purchase” page with a zero charge.
 Provide your email and address and you’ll receive a link to the downloadable calculator.
 Remember to click “Enable Editing” in your Excel document or you won’t be able to change the values.